David-Maura-Rodgers/JavaScript_Project_2/README.md

 - __Icons (Correct and Incorrect)__

   - There are two icons which respond to the user input and responds to the checkAnswer function to supply visual feedback
-  - Both sreenshots below show both icon responses
+  - Both screenshots below show both icon responses

 ![icons](https://user-images.githubusercontent.com/91907661/153232612-d5155d79-d03a-4d56-bc7c-90bc3d4a093a.png)